MichaelAndel/HTML-Tutorial/cheatSheet.md

 - In a page layout, elements are laid out around the webpage
 - in component layout, elements have their own layout inside the component, since the components are often composed out of multiple elements

+### Float layouts

+- The old way of building layouts of all sizes, using the `float` CSS property

+### Flexbox layouts

+- modern way of building one dimensional layouts
+- it is basically row withou using floats
+- perfect for component layouts

+### CSS Grid

+- modern way for laying out elements in 2 dimensional grid
+- Perfect for page layouts and complex components